-It can be easy to overlook the case when configuring a custom gaming PC.
+It can be easy to overlook the case when building a custom gaming PC.
 So much attention is paid to the exciting parts inside that affect the performance and speed, but the case is the foundation.
 It is the first thing that people see when they look, and it also has significant implications on how the system is designed.
 There are a few things to consider when making a choice of case.

 The case of a custom PC has direct influence on which cooling solutions are available.
 In small form factor cases, space and air flow is limited.
 The temps will need to be managed with minimal hardware.
 Full-sized cases have room for hardline liquid cooling loops or additional fans.
 Knowing which components will be inside the system and how they’ll be used will narrow the choices by eliminating cases that won’t accommodate the need of the user.